palantir/plottable/tutorials/index.md

 4. As per the previous tutorial, we use projectors to choose the information to plot.
-The x-axis accessor is the same as in the previous tutorial because we again want days on the x-axis.
+The x accessor is the same as in the previous tutorial because we again want days on the x-axis.